lfritz/notes/quotes.md

 > so your most important job as a developer is to facilitate those future
 > extensions.
 Thus, you should not think of "working code" as your primary goal,
 > though of course your code must work.

+Chapter 10, page 79:

+> one of my favorite sayings: "code that hasn't been executed doesn't work"